Listen Up Anushka Shetty! Shraddha Kapoor Said THIS About Romancing Prabhas In Saaho!

-Shraddha Kapoor is surely the lead actress of Saaho but we can't forget how audience were desperate to witness the chemistry of Prabhas and Anushka Shetty in Saaho.
+Shraddha Kapoor is surely the lead actress of Saaho but we can't forget how the audiences were desperate to witness the chemistry of Prabhas and Anushka Shetty in Saaho.

-Rumours have been rife that Anushka Shetty was the prior choice of the Saaho makers but owing to weight issue, Anushka opted out of project and also suggested Shraddha's name for the same.
+Rumours have been rife that Anushka Shetty was the prior choice of Saaho makers but owing to weight issues, Anushka opted out of project and also suggested Shraddha's name for the same.
 And it seems Shraddha can't contain her excitement!

 Did Aishwarya Rai Bachchan Feel UNCOMFORTABLE Meeting Rani Mukerji At Recent Bash?